gregorybednov/nix-jetbrains-plugins/README.md

 Nix Jetbrains Plugins
 =====================

-This repository contains derivations for ALL plugins from the Jetbrains Marketplace.
+This FORK of original repository contains derivations for ALL plugins from the Jetbrains Marketplace and it REQUIRES a local clone of jetbrains marketplace on address ```kafpi.local```. (use can make a fork and use any other address or do it better than me)

 It is regularly updated to include all current plugins in their latest compatible version.